 Activate multi-cursor column editing for the column under the cursor.
 Works only for files with less than 10000 lines.
 For larger files you can use an RBQL query.

 WARNING: This is a dangerous mode.
 It is possible to accidentally corrupt table structure by incorrectly using "Backspace" or entering separator or double quote characters.
 Use RBQL if you are not sure.

 To remove cursor/selection from the header line use "Alt+Click" on it.

-Adjust column names displayed in hover tooltips.
-Actual header line and file content won't be affected.
+Uses the current line to adjust column names displayed in hover tooltips.
+The actual header line and file content won't be affected.

 You can customize Rainbow CSV colors to increase contrast.
 Instructions

 Rainbow CSV has a built-in RBQL query language interpreter that allows you to run SQL-like queries using a1, a2, a3, ... column names.

 SELECT a1, a2 * 10 WHERE a1 == "Buy" && a4.indexOf('oil') != -1 ORDER BY parseInt(a2), a4 LIMIT 100